-Caution must be exercised in conveying information regarding substance abuse, which is protected under separate federal law.
+Exercise caution in conveying information regarding substance abuse, which is protected under separate federal law.

 MHS Health monitors communication with the PCP and other caregivers through audits.
 Failure to adhere to these requirements can be cause for termination from the network.